-“I had problems after having been first on Prilosec and then Nexium for over 20 years.
-I was being treated for acid reflux.
-I literally crashed and burned because of pernicious anemia.
+“I had problems after having been first on Prilosec and then Nexium for acid reflux for over 20 years.
+When I developed pernicious anemia, I literally crashed and burned.
 My B12 level was very low.
 In addition to the numbness and tingling in my hands upon waking, I experienced shortness of breath and unbearable fatigue and weakness.

 “My doctor finally tested for cobalamin.
-I had to get vitamin B 12 shots for a year.
-I also needed extra iron.
+When I tested low, I had to get vitamin B 12 shots for a year, along with extra iron.

 “I had been complaining for a decade that I was very tired all the time.
-I was told my thyroid was ‘normal’ which it wasn’t.
+In addition, I was told my thyroid was ‘normal’ but it wasn’t.
 Anything over 2 is too high for me and I was a 6!
 I went to an endocrinologist who tested my thyroid and discovered I had Hashimoto’s which was also wreaking havoc.

 “I finally weaned myself off the Nexium due to the other problems associated with it.
-I continue to take Vit B12 liquid supplement, Vit D3 & CoQ10 since I’m on a low dose statin.
+To this day, I continue to take cobalamin liquid supplement, Vitamin D3 & CoQ10 since I’m on a low dose statin.
 Shame on these doctors who prescribe medications without following up with blood testing!”

 Learn more about vitamins and testing in the book, Fortify Your Life by Tieraona Low Dog, MD.
 This is the best book on nutrients that we know of.
-You can listen to Dr. Low Dog and Dr. JoAnn Manson at this link.
+You can listen to Dr. Low Dog and a leading nutrition researcher, Dr. JoAnn Manson, at this link.